Lori D Kendall

 Working Papers

-Kendall, L.D., McCullough, I. (2023).
-Instinctive Drives in Sensemaking and Resilience: A Mixed-Method Study.
+Kendall, L.D. and McCullough, I. (in progress).
+Instinctive Drives in Sensemaking within Startup Firms: A Mixed-Method Study.

-Kendall, L.D.
-(2020).
+Kendall, L.D. (in progress).
 Thriving in Rapidly Changing Markets: How Technology Leaders Innovate with Human Connection.
+Book proposal in development (based on dissertation).

 Courses